-The INFJ has a desire to truly understand.
-It’s not enough to just learn by rote, we need to know how all the pieces of a given problem fit together and what those connections mean within the context of the whole.
+The INFJ personality type has a desire to truly understand.
+It’s not enough to just learn by rote, we need to know how all the pieces of a given problem fit together and what those connections mean within the context of the whole using intuition.

 To not understand generally means that one has not yet grasped the value of what the final result should be, but to not comprehend is to have not grasped at the conclusion to begin with.
 This results in a need for further investigation into how or why the results have or should be achieved from a perspective of quality.